asfadmin/ASF_MapReady/README_src.txt

 If you've gotten far enough to read this note, congratulations!
 You've uncompressed and untarred the software correctly.
-This note will tell you how to compile and install this ASF-TSO software you just untarred.
+This note will tell you how to compile and install this ASF software you just untarred.

 WHAT YOU'VE DOWNLOADED: